realm/realm-dvdrental/README.md

 ```
 realm-mobile-platform/reset-server-realms.command
 ```
-You can then use a special command in `adapter.js` to remove the sample database from Postgres, in addition, to Realm files created by the adapter:
+You can then use a rest script to remove the sample database from Postgres, in addition, to Realm files created by the adapter:
 ```
-node adapter.js -r
+node reset.js
 ```
 Finally, delete the demo app from your device.